-Tulane School of Medicine offers three unique early admissions programs for Tulane undergraduate students:
+Tulane School of Medicine offers two unique early admissions programs for Tulane undergraduate students:

 Click below to learn more about these programs, their admissions criteria, the application process, etc.

-The Creative Premedical Scholars Program seeks students who want to major in the liberal arts at Tulane and pursue a career in medicine after graduation.
+The Creative Premedical Scholar Program seeks students who want to major in the liberal arts at Tulane and pursue a career in medicine after graduation.
 Successful applicants receive guaranteed admission to Tulane's School of Medicine and are not required to take the MCAT.
-Relieved of the pressures that often accompany preparation for the MCAT and applying to medical school, Creative Premedical Scholars are free to invest in a course of study within the humanities, arts, and social sciences.
+Relieved of the pressures that often accompany preparation for the MCAT and applying to medical school, students admitted into the Creative Premedical Scholar Program are free to invest in a course of study within the humanities, arts, and social sciences.

 Students apply in the spring of their sophomore year and must meet the following criteria: